 Is business expenses insurance something I should look at?

 If you’re a business owner and you are injured or fall ill, it’s important that you are still able to pay your ongoing business expenses.
-This is where business expenses insurance comes to the rescue.
 Not to be mixed up with business insurance, business expenses insurance covers the fixed expenses of your business when injury or illness strike.
 It is owned by the company or partnership and the business owner is then listed as the life insured.
 It offers a benefit when you suffer a total or partial disablement, allowing you to cover costs like:

 - Accounting fees

 - Security costs